PraStar123/rooters-backend/Readme.md

     }
 }
 ```
-After the file is created, use the following command/
+After the file is created, use the following command

 `sudo ln -s /etc/nginx/sites-available/demo /etc/nginx/sites-enabled`

 `sudo nginx -t` to check if nginx is configured properly